AldarAli/website/content/posts/HTB-Planning/index.md

 ![subdomain enumeration results](subdomain-enumeration.png)

-Success!
 I found a subdomain called `grafana`.

 ### What is Grafana?